pipwillcox/spreadsheet-humanities-lesson/_extras/guide.md

 #### Concluding points

 * Now your data is organized so that a computer can read and understand it.
-This let's you use the full power of the computer for your analyses as we'll see in the rest of the workshop.
+This lets you use the full power of the computer for your analyses as we'll see in the rest of the workshop.
 * While your data is now neatly organized, it still might have errors or missing data or other problems.
 It's like you put all your data in the right drawers, but the